phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 1805351
+#Number of Trump Tweets: 1806044
-#Number of Cruz Tweets: 753376
+#Number of Cruz Tweets: 753768
-#Number of Clinton Tweets: 499467
+#Number of Clinton Tweets: 499698
-#Number of Rubio Tweets: 466345
+#Number of Rubio Tweets: 466478
-#Number of Sanders Tweets: 285501
-#Number of Carson Tweets: 144300
-#Number of Kasich Tweets: 129473
-#Total Number of Tweets:
 #Number of Jeb!
+Tweets: 387572
+#Number of Sanders Tweets: 285628
+#Number of Carson Tweets: 144321
+#Total Number of Tweets: 144123
-Tweets:
+#Number of Kasich Tweets: 129497
 #Current Stream Started at Sun Feb 14 17:43:35 MST
 ---
 ---